 Maybe you were rewarded at work with a gift card to contribute to a trip away, or you received one for your birthday.
 You might forget about it for a little while then realise that it has an expiration date.
 You don’t want to waste your gift but sometimes life just doesn’t fit into your travel plans.
 What is the refund policy?
 Can you extend the window of time you can use it in and save it for another holiday?
 Can you give it to someone else to use?

 You’ve probably been in this position before, where there might have been an overbooked flight or a cancelled hotel room, meaning your travel plans are disrupted.
 Or maybe you couldn’t use your travel plans anymore and had to cancel flights and accommodation.
 Instead of offering a refund, the airline or hotel might have credited your account so you can just re-book with them and not end up out of pocket.
-When it’s their fault that you had to cancel, some travel providers will use credit as compensation but won’t give you a refund if it is your decision.
+When it’s their fault that you had to cancel, some travel providers will use credit as compensation.
+If you are the one to make the cancellation, then they won't give you credit or compensation (which is a whole other kettle of fish you can read about in our blogs about flight cancellation policies and hotel room cancellation policies).

 Nine times out ten, this kind of credit has an expiry date, which usually ranges from 6 to 24 months.
 Some companies won’t automatically tell you when this date begins — which is often from the date of the original booking, not of the cancellation — or they might not remind you when this date is approaching, meaning you could end up losing out on all the money you spent in the first place.